suryasiriki4/vstack/README.md

 # cd into the project directory
 cd team09_tool/

-# create a virtual environment to install packages isolatedly
-python3 -m pipenv pipenv # if you use pipenv virtualenv pipenv      # else if you use virtualenv

-# activate the virtual env
-source pipenv/bin/activate

 # install packages required to run the tool
+* pipenv install
-* pipevn install /* to install all the packages required in server*/
+* pipenv shell   /* to install all the packages required in server*/

 * npm install /* to install all packages required in client*/
 ```